Allergic Skin Dises in Dogs; Top Tips

 FOOD ALLERGY

 This isn't all that common but worth checking out if the itch is non seasonal.
 We suspect it more if the dog starts itching at less than 18months of age and/or the itch is predominantly around the face or bottom.
 Unfortuanately there are no reliable tests for food allergies (tests are marketed unfortunately they are unreliable.
 They are also not at all cheap).
 The only way of proving a food allergy is to conduct a proper food trial - ie feed a different protein & carbohydrate for 2-3months.
 This procedure is basicaly doing an experiment so the diet is extremely restrictive for the duration of the trial.
 It is well worth doing as your dog could be cured by a diet change.
 The most appropriate diet will depend on your dogs previous dietary history & your vet will help you choose something appropriate & practical.
-Beware over the counter diets labelled 'hypoallergenic' - that diet may not be hypoallergenic for your dog and there are no standards diets have to meat to be labelled in this way.
+Beware over the counter diets labelled 'hypoallergenic' - that diet may not be hypoallergenic for your dog and there are no standards that diets have to meet to be labelled in this way.

 POLLEN